Cornerback Collin Wright ready to welcome Virginia Tech’s Kyron Drones to the Farm

 Facing their first ranked team of the season, Stanford football’s defense stared down a 10-0 deficit and a Clemson offense ready to strike again.
 As quarterback Cade Klubnik received the snap at Stanford’s own 40 yard line fresh off a first down, he looked to the outside to pass.
 Hidden from his view was junior cornerback Collin Wright, who had taken the underneath receiver on the pass concept.

-“We were in Cover 2, and it was a tempo situation, so I knew they were gonna take a shot downfield,” Wright said.
+“We were in Cover 2, and it was a tempo situation, so I knew they were gonna take a shot downfield,” Wright told The Daily in a post-practice interview.
 “I’m reading Cade down the field.
-He’s looking inside and he sees me inside, then I saw him turn his shoulders outside, and I knew the ball was going outside.”
+He’s looking inside and he sees me inside, then I saw him turn his shoulders outside, and I knew the ball was going outside.

 “Right when I saw it release his hands, my speed turned on and I got my head around.
 From that point it’s like playing baseball: go track the ball and go get it.”